port-labs/terraform-provider-port-labs/docs/resources/port_integration.md

 description: |-
   Integration resource
   NOTE: This resource manages existing integration and integration mappings, not for creating new integrations.
+  Docs about integrations can be found here https://docs.getport.io/integrations-index/.
-  Docs about integration and be found here https://docs.getport.io/integrations-index/.
+  Docs about how to import existing integrations and manage their mappings can be found here https://docs.getport.io/build-your-software-catalog/custom-integration/iac/terraform/examples/import-and-manage-integration.
   ```hcl
   resource "portintegration" "mycustomintegration" {
       installationid       = "my-custom-integration-id"